Icinga/icinga2/doc/10-icinga2-client.md

 The setup wizard will do the following:

+* Check if the `api` feature is already enabled, and if not:
  * Generate a local CA in `/var/lib/icinga2/ca` or use the existing one
  * Generate a new CSR, sign it with the local CA and copying it into `/etc/icinga2/pki`
+ * Enabling the API feature, and setting optional `bind_host` and `bind_port`
 * Generate a local zone and endpoint configuration for this master based on FQDN
-* Enabling the API feature, and setting optional `bind_host` and `bind_port`
 * Setting the `NodeName` and `TicketSalt` constants in [constants.conf](4-configuring-icinga-2.md#constants-conf)

 The setup wizard does not automatically restart Icinga 2.